forgemedia-llc/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.4.5 - 05.16.2025 =
+* Added some compatibility logic to fix an issue with specific caching plugins that were not working correctly with Perfmatters output buffer functions.
+* Fixed a PHP translation warning that was coming from some post meta UI functions running too early.
+* Translation updates.

 = 2.4.4 - 05.08.2025 =
 * Added new Exclude Leading option for CSS background images.